 “The harvest is the end of the world; and reapers are the angels (Matthew 13:39).”
 Start with the word “angel.”
-This word conjures up images of a spiritual beings, but according to God’s word, Spirit led believers are also, angels.
+This word conjures up images of a spiritual beings, but according to God’s word, Spirit led believers are also called, angels.
 This is easily understood by studying the Hebrew and Greek words which were translated into the words “angel” and “angels.”
 These same words were also translated into the words, ambassadors, messengers, apostles, and even into the word, God.
-Wherefore, angels are believers with sincere hearts, and they have a great desire to do their part for the Lord, therefore they are God's messengers.
-Further evidence that the Lord calls his people of earth angels is seen in the book of Revelation where Jesus wrote messages to the angels of the seven churches.
+Wherefore, angels are believers with sincere hearts, and they have a great desire to do their part for their Lord: they are God's messengers.
+Further, evidence that the Lord calls his messengers, angels, is found in the book of Revelation where Jesus wrote messages to the "angels" of the seven churches.
 Unfortunately even “angels” can be deceived.
-Angels that are deceived are serving their leaders, and not God.
-This is why Satan has angels.
+When angels get deceived, they serve their leaders and not God, which is why Satan has angels.
 “The angels which kept not their first estate… he hath reserved in everlasting chains under darkness unto the judgment of the great day (Jude 6).”

 Hear again the sower’s response unto his servants.
 “He said, Nay; lest while ye gather up the tares, ye root up also the wheat with them.
 Let both grow together until the harvest: and in the time of the harvest I will say to the reapers, Gather ye together first the tares, and bind them in bundles to burn them: but gather the wheat into my barn (Matthew 13:27-30).”
 The priest’s response shows mercy in allowing time and prayers to heal and convert some of the deceived, but it also indicates that for reasons of peace believers should not go forth to correct any individual’s theological mindset until after the priest has confessed the truths of the covenant message before the congregation.
 “I beseech you that ye walk worthy of the vocation wherewith ye are called, with all lowliness and meekness, with long-suffering, forbearing one another in love: endeavoring to keep the unity of the Spirit in the bond of peace.
 There is… one God and Father of all, who is above all, and through all, and in you all (Ephesians 4:1-6).”

 “As therefore the tares are gathered and burned in the fire; so shall it be in the end of this world.
 The Son of man shall send forth his angels, and they shall gather out of the kingdom all things that offend, and them which do iniquity; and they shall cast them into a furnace of fire: there shall be wailing and gnashing of teeth (Matthew 13:40-42).”
-The word “furnace” is used in prophecy to depict the warfare and conflicts between the deceived and the deceiver which will take place all the while that religion is being debated.
+The word “furnace” is used in prophecy to depict the wars and conflicts which will take place among the deceived all the while that religion is being debated.
 God has factored these battles into his plan.
-The tumults which occur will cause the righteous to seek for the truth of his word, and they will hopefully get right before Judgment Day.
+The tumults which occur will cause the righteous to seek for the truth of his word, and hopefully they will get right before Judgment Day.
 “The house of Israel is to me become dross… therefore I will gather you… into the midst of the furnace, to blow the fire upon it… and I will leave you there, and melt you (Ezekiel 22:18-20).”
-The word “fire” conjures up images of the passions which will rage as some get get furious, and as they protest and blame one another for messing up, and for making religious mistakes.
-These fires will burn either until the day that believers perceive their need to be charitable and forgiving, or else until the day that God causes all the mistakes, and the power of religious deceit, to be burnt up and destroyed forever.
+The word “fire” conjures up images of passions raging as some believers get furious, and protest and blame one another for messing up, and for making religious mistakes.
+These fires will burn either until the day that believers perceive their need to be charitable and forgiving, or else until the day that God causes all mistakes, and the power of religious deceit, to be burnt up and destroyed forever.

 Another gift: There are three short kingdom of heaven parables in the thirteenth chapter of the book of Matthew.
 Although they are less involved, these parables contain good insight for end times.
 The rest of this message is dedicated to these three parables.

 “Again, the kingdom of heaven is like unto a merchant man, seeking goodly pearls: who, when he had found one pearl of great price, went and sold all that he had, and bought it (Matthew 13:45-46).”
 The parable word “pearl,” pertains to believers hearing the good word.
 The word “merchant” is God’s clever way of depicting a modern day prophet.
-Prophets are appropriately named merchants because they buy and sell the truths of scripture.
-Modern day prophets seek for inspired truths from faithful believers, and they turn those inspirations into their own inspired messages, and then sell it for profit.
-When believers apply these two meanings of these two parable words to this parable, then the message of the parable confirms that some of today’s modern day prophets were looking for good and honest words when they found the covenant message.
+Prophets are like merchants because they buy and sell the truths of scripture.
+Modern day prophets seek for inspired truths from faithful believers, and they turn those inspirations into their own inspired messages, which they sell for profit.
+When believers apply the two meanings of these two parable words to the parable, then the message of the parable confirms that some of today’s modern day prophets were looking for good and honest words when they found the covenant message.
 Its good message caused these merchants to give up everything, all of their former works, and all of their former beliefs, in order to follow after this message and its truths.
 “If thou wilt be perfect, go and sell that thou hast… and come and follow me (Matthew 19:21).”
 “She… delivereth girdles unto the merchant (Proverbs 31:24).”

 “As fishes that are taken in an evil net, and as the birds that are caught in the snare; so are the sons of men snared in an evil time, when it falleth suddenly upon them (Ecclesiastes 9:12).”
-The net is how God intends to force rebellious leaders to listen to the truths of prophecy.
-Scripture is God’s voice, and in it God commanded all of his people to watch, and to listen diligently to his word, and to do what the word tells them to do.
-The watching and listening that believing priests are required to do, is a watching and listening for newly acquired understandings of prophecy.
+The net is how God intends to force every rebellious leader to listen to the truths of prophecy.
+Scripture is God’s voice, and in it God commanded his people to watch, and to listen diligently to his word, and to do those things which scripture tells them to do.
+During end times the watching and listening that believing priests are required to do, is a watching and listening for newly acquired understandings of prophecy.
 Believers are given revealed answers to prophecy for their good.
 “Those things which are revealed belong to us and to our children forever, that we may do all the words of this law (Deuteronomy 29:29).”
-The leaders which have ignored God's newly revealed truths of prophecy are without excuse, for they have rebelled against God and against his word.
+The leaders which have ignored God's newly revealed truths of prophecy are without excuse, for they have rebelled against God, and against his word.

 “In their affliction they will seek me early (Hosea 5:15).”
-God has prophesied that afflictions are to be poured upon the religious leaders who will not hear his message.
+God has prophesied that afflictions are to be poured upon religious leaders which refused to hear his message.
 These afflictions are God's net.
-When true believers are caught in this net, they will be anxious to learn the truths of prophecy, whereas the unwise are going to simply disappear back into the sea.
-The angels are gathering the good into vessels, meaning that it is believers which have some degree of goodness in them that the angels will be casting into the furnace.
+When believing priests are caught in God's net they will be anxious to learn the truths of prophecy, but the unwise will be cast away and will simply disappear back into the sea.
+Therefore angels in this parable are gathering the good into vessels, meaning that it will be believing priests which have some measure of goodness in them that the angels will be casting into the furnace.
 The furnace is where they will tested and made perfect.
-The furnace is their punishment meant for correction.
-Scripture makes it clear that God will be with these believers in all their trials, and in their troubles, for he is their defender.
-After they are perfected, God will be judging their enemies.
+The furnace is for their punishment, and for their correction.
+Scripture makes it abundantly clear that God will be with these believers in all their trials, and in their troubles, for he is their defender.
+And when they have been perfected, then God will be judging their enemies.
 “Unto thee, O Lord, belongeth mercy: for thou renderest to every man according to his work (Psalm 62:12).”